davidampapa/fit-fighters-frontend/README.md

 This project is **currently under active development** and not yet fully functional.

 - The **backend** is complete and fully operational.
-- The **frontend** is still being developed — some features are incomplete or missing:
+- The **frontend** is still being developed — some features are incomplete:
-  - The **"Places" page is not implemented yet**.
   - Minor UI bugs may be present.
+  - Add pages for fights and places doesent work

 > Functionality is missing **only on the frontend side**.
 The backend API is fully functional and ready for use.
 ---